HPV Vaccine Compatible with Prevalent Types Found in HIV-Positive Men

 Anal human papillomavirus infection (HPV) is prevalent in men with HIV.
 While there are HPV vaccines available, it’s not totally clear if the HPV types most commonly found in HIV-infected men are covered by those vaccines.

 Pragna Patel, MD, MPH, of the Centers for Disease Control and Prevention (CDC), and colleagues set out to uncover prominent types of HPV in both men who have sex (MSM) with men and men who have sex with women (MSW).
-Their findings were presented at the Conference on Retroviruses and Opportunistic Infections (CROI 2017
+Their findings were presented at the Conference on Retroviruses and Opportunistic Infections (CROI 2017) in Seattle, Washington.

 Most squamous cell anal cancers have been linked to HPV, which is a group of over 150 related viruses.
 The American Cancer Society identified HPV-16 as being the most likely to cause anal cancer.
 HPV-18, HPV-31, HPV-33, and HPV-45 are also strongly connected to cancer.